dotnet/docs/docs/visual-basic/programming-guide/concepts/linq/how-to-query-the-contents-of-files-in-a-folder-linq.md

 ---
-title: "How to: Query the Contents of Files in a Folder (LINQ) (Visual Basic)" ms.date: 07/20/2015 ms.assetid: edacbcd3-f3e4-4429-a8be-28a58dc0dd70
+title: "How to: Query the Contents of Files in a Folder (LINQ)" ms.date: 07/20/2015 ms.assetid: edacbcd3-f3e4-4429-a8be-28a58dc0dd70
 ---